Photo Credit: Steve Dewey, Utah State University, Bugwood.org

 - Unload, park or store equipment or vehicles in infested areas; remove plant material from any equipment, vehicles or clothing used in such areas and wash equipment and vehicles at designated cleaning sites before leaving infested areas.

-- Plant Teasel in a garden, no matter how well-contained its enclosure may seem.
+- Plant teasel in a garden, no matter how well-contained its enclosure may seem.

 - Compost any flowering heads or buds.
-Instead, dispose of Teasel in the general/household waste stream at the landfill as the seeds will be able to persist the composting process.
+Instead, dispose of teasel in the general/household waste stream at the landfill as the seeds will be able to persist the composting process.

-- Move soil, gravel, or fill that has been contaminated with Teasel.
+- Move soil, gravel, or fill that has been contaminated with teasel.

 Control